-A generic IT resume just doesn't cut it in today's competitive IT job market.
+A generic IT Resume just won't cut it today.

 I know.
 As the owner of one of the leading IT resume writing services worldwide, thousands of IT resumes have crossed my desk.
 Some have been better than others.
 But I've never seen one—in all my years in the field—that really told a strong, clear, compelling career story.

 I'd like to encourage you to take a good hard look at your current IT resume.
 Is there anything there would merit a call back?
 Anything that makes you stand out from the crowd?
 Anything that clearly defines your value proposition?

 I understand.
 These aren't fun questions to ask.
 But I'd be doing you a disservice if I didn't ask them.